Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Inline stations - optimised for the smallest possible footprint by placing in-between and very close to straight rails
 - Wide selection of stacker designs for all train lengths 2-12
 - Premade trains in some common configurations for 2-, 3- and 6-car lengths + DIY locomotives with preset interrupts for more eccentric configurations
 - Wall blueprints that follow the same grid as rails and survive 100% evolution on Nauvis.
-Probably not Gleba.
+Gleba is planned at some point.
 - Solar array blueprints that follow the same grid as rails for Nauvis, Vulcanus and Gleba ratios
+- Cityblock utilising mixed elevation rails and supporting 6/3/2 car trains.

 </details>